 is because of the Church that the world knows anything about the Bible.
 The

-Church has suffered apostasy for many years, and as a result, the sayings and
+Church has suffered apostasy for many centuries, and as a result, the sayings and

 stories of the Bible have become foreign to most people in the world.
 A